gogs/gogs/README.md

 - Add support for downloading by tag for packages in github.com, bitbucket.org.
 - Get author commit time and save in node.
 - Save node information after downloaded, and check for next time, reduce download times.
+- Collect download and installation results and report to users in the end.